Private Limited Company Registration in India

 4. Restrictions on Share Transfer

 Shares of a private limited company cannot be freely transferred.
-Approval from the existing shareholders is usually required, which limits liquidity and the ease of the ownership transfer.
+Approval from the existing shareholders is usually required, which limits liquidity and the ease of ownership transfer.

 5. Reduced Privacy